axelarnetwork/interchain-token-service/DESIGN.md

 ### Custom Bridges

 Most projects that look to go cross-chain nowadays have more complex needs that the ones covered by Canonical Bridges: they often need custom `ERC20` designs, and will sometimes want to have additional power over the bridge.
 This is where the `InterchainTokenService` shines, deployers can claim certain `tokenIds` only based on their `address`, and a `salt` they provide, and specify any kind of `TokenManager` to be deployed and either manage an external `ERC20` or a `InterchainToken`.
 Users using Custom Bridges need to trust the deployers as they could easily confiscate the funds of users if they wanted to, same as any `ERC20` distributor could confiscate the funds of users.
 There are currently three kinds of possible `TokenManagers` available, but this number might increase in the future, as we find more potential uses for the `InterchainTokenService`.

 -   Lock/Unlock: This `TokenManager` will simply transfer tokens from a user to itself or vice versa to initiate/fulfill cross-chain transfers
 -   Mint/Burn: This `TokenManager` will burn/mint tokens from/to the user to initiate/fulfill cross-chain transfers.
 Tokens used with this kind of `TokenManager` need to be properly permissioned to allow for this behavior.
-- Liquidity Pool: This `TokenManager` functions exactly like a Lock/Unlock one, except the balance is kept at a separate, pre-specified account.
-This allows for deployers to have more control over the bridged funds.

 ## Interchain Address Tracker